KiraWCao/kirawcao.github.io/index.md

 ### About Me

 **Wei Cao** received her Doctor's degree from the University of Macau in 2021.
 Before that, she received Bachelor's degree and Master's degree from Sichuan University in 2012 and 2015.
 In Aug.
-2021, she jointed the College of Computer Science and Technology, China University of Petroleum (East China) as a Lecturer.
+2021, she jointed the College of Computer Science and Technology, China University of Petroleum as a Lecturer.

 ### Research Interests